Qiskit/RFCs/0000-experiment-dataframe.md

 ### C. Experiment service

-The experiment service acts as an intermediate layer between `qiskit-experiments` and the resultDB.
+The experiment service acts as an intermediate layer between QE and the resultDB.
 The current structure of an analysis result contains the following fields:

 - uuid (str): Same as the proposed `result_id` field.